netboxlabs/orb-agent/README.md

 ```

 ## Orb Agent Configuration
-The Orb agent's configuration consists of three main sections: `Config Manager`, `Backends`, and `Policies`.
+To run, the Orb agent requires a configuration file.
+This configuration file consists of three main sections: `Config Manager`, `Backends`, and `Policies`.

 ### Config Manager